Carnegie Community Engagement Classification

 WHAT IS THE CLASSIFICATION?

-BGSU is currently compiling an application for the Carnegie Community Engagement Elective Classification.
+BGSU compiled an application for the 2015 Carnegie Community Engagement Elective Classification.
 The classification involves data collection and documentation of important aspects of community engagement related to institutional mission, identity and commitments, curricular engagement, outreach, and partnerships.
 The classification is not a reward, but an evidence-based documentation for self-assessment and quality improvement purposes.
-BGSU received the classification in 2006 and will be completing the application for re-classification.
-We hope to use the data collected from across campus not only to complete the application, but to identify excellence in community engagement work at BGSU and to share these best practices to broaden and deepen BGSU's commitment to community engagement.
+BGSU received the classification in 2006 and completed the application for re-classification in 2015.
+The data collected from across campus was used to identify excellence in community engagement work at BGSU and to share these best practices to broaden and deepen BGSU's commitment to community engagement.
+On January 7, 2015 the Carnegie Foundation for the Advancement of Teaching announced that BGSU was one of the colleges and universities to receive the 2015 Community Engagement Classification.

 How is Community Engagement Defined?